-- B. Any Responsible Party violating any provision of a COVID-19 Order may be issued an Administrative Citation by an Enforcement Officer. - C. The Enforcement Officer may issue a Citation for a violation not committed in their presence, if they determine through investigation, including but not limited to credible input from City staff, that the Responsible Party did commit or is otherwise responsible for the violation. - D. When an Enforcement Officer discovers, or otherwise determines that a violation of a COVID-19 Order occurred, such Enforcement Officer may issue a Notice of Violation to the Responsible Party that provides twenty-four (24) hours to abate the violation.
-The decision to issue a Notice of Violation rather than a Citation is at the discretion of the Enforcement Officer. - E. If the Responsible Party has not abated, or otherwise repeats the same violation as stated in the Notice of Violation, after the passage of twenty-four (24) hours from the service of the Notice
+B. Any Responsible Party violating any provision of a COVID-19 Order may be issued an Administrative Citation by an Enforcement Officer.

+C. The Enforcement Officer may issue a Citation for a violation not committed in their presence, if they determine through investigation, including but not limited to credible input from witnesses, City staff, and interested persons, that the Responsible Party did commit or is otherwise responsible for the violation.

+D. When an Enforcement Officer discovers, or otherwise determines that a violation of a COVID-19 Order occurred, such Enforcement Officer may issue a Notice of Violation to the Responsible Party that provides twenty-four (24) hours to abate the violation.
+The decision to issue a Notice of Violation rather than a Citation is at the discretion of the Enforcement Officer.
+E. If the Responsible Party has not abated, or otherwise repeats the same violation as stated in the Notice of Violation, after the passage of twenty-four (24) hours from the service of the Notice of Violation, the Enforcement Officer may then issue an Administrative Citation that imposes a civil penalty.

-- of Violation, the Enforcement Officer may then issue an Administrative Citation that imposes a civil penalty. - F. The civil penalty for each violation involving a non-Commercial Activity shall be a fine not to exceed \$500.00. - G. The civil penalty for each violation involving a Commercial Activity shall be a fine not to exceed \$10,000.00. - H. The administrative penalty becomes effective and due immediately upon issuance of the Citation.
-The Responsible Party has ninety (90) days from the date of service of the Citation to pay the penalty in the absence of a timely submitted request for an administrative hearing to appeal the citation. - I. The administrative penalty, or any portion thereof, may be waived by the City Manager as the Director of Emergency Services, or their designee, for good cause.
+F. The civil penalty for each violation involving a non-Commercial Activity shall be a fine not to exceed \$500.00.

+FG.
+The civil penalty for each violation involving a Commercial Activity shall be a fine not to of \$100.00 for the first offense committed by a Responsible Party, \$150.00 for the second offense committed by that Responsible Party, and \$500.00 for the third or subsequent offenses committed by that Responsible Party. exceed \$10,000.00.

+GH.
+The administrative penalty becomes effective and due immediately upon issuance of the Citation.
+The Responsible Party has ninety (90) days from the date of service of the Citation to pay the penalty in the absence of a timely submitted request for an administrative hearing to appeal the citation.

+HI.
+The administrative penalty, or any portion thereof, may be waived by the City Manager as the Director of Emergency Services, or their designee, for good cause at her discretion.